$0 Michigan Adoption Quick-Start Checklist

 What is the difference between Juvenile Court and Probate Court in Michigan adoption?
 Juvenile Court handles child protective proceedings, including TPR.
 Once parental rights are terminated, jurisdiction over adoption moves to Probate Court.
 Probate Court handles the adoption petition, pre-placement investigation, and finalization hearing.
 The two courts are separate institutions with separate dockets, clerks, and procedures.

 What happens if MDHHS files a deferred recommendation on MDHHS-5643?
 The adoption planning process pauses.
-You should request written clarification of the reason for deferral and formally request supervisor review if the deferral is not explained within 30 days.
-Your CPA has an obligation to advocate for permanency.
-If the deferral is based on incorrect information about your household, challenge it with documentation immediately.
+You should request written clarification of the reason for deferral and request supervisor review if the deferral is not explained or is based on incorrect information about your household.
+Challenge incorrect information with documentation promptly.

 Can my adopted child keep their foster care Medicaid after finalization?
-Through the adoption subsidy negotiation, you can secure continued Medicaid coverage (MIChild or full Medicaid) as part of the Adoption Assistance Agreement.
+Through the adoption subsidy negotiation, you can secure continued Healthy Michigan Medicaid coverage as part of the Adoption Assistance Agreement.
 This must be agreed upon before finalization.
 Post-finalization, the child's health coverage depends on the family's own insurance unless ongoing Medicaid was negotiated.

 What if I finalize before applying for the adoption subsidy?
-You lose eligibility permanently.
-Federal and state adoption assistance programs require a pre-finalization application and agreement.
-There is no retroactive application process.
+Federal and state adoption assistance programs require eligibility determination and an agreement before finalization.
+Do not assume a post-finalization application can restore eligibility.
 This is why confirming subsidy status before the finalization hearing date is one of the most important pre-finalization checklist items.

 Do I need to re-do the home study for Probate Court after completing it for MDHHS?
 In most cases, the Probate Court will accept the MDHHS home study (Adoption Home Study completed by your CPA) as the pre-placement investigation required for the adoption petition.
 In some cases, the court may request an update.
 Your CPA case manager can clarify what the specific court in your county requires.